open-innovations/register-of-members-interests-proto/src/_data/README.md

   list of available features defining a potential / proposed version of the data collected for the RMFI.
 These rulesets can be applied to the prototype to determine which competencies can be `answered`.
+- `_data/scopes.yaml` A metadata file providing the public name of each of the scopes.
+  For now...

 ## Useful links